coolKev666/ExpressJS-Db2-Tutorial/README.md

 ### 7. Testing API function.
 Simplest way to verify endpoint function is working is to enter it as a browser url.
 In this case, open your browser and type `localhost:8000/api/selectData` to call the endpoint function.
+Data should show up in browser window if successful.